Oereor/HSR-Gacha-Simulator/README.md

 - **Per-banner independent state** — pity counters, guarantee flags, and history are tracked separately for each banner
 - **Pull history** — scrollable list with rarity-colored stars, element-colored text, and full item details
 - **Statistics panel** — total pulls and rarity distribution (5★/4★/3★ counts + rates) per banner
-- **Result card** — latest pull displayed with rarity border glow and element coloring
+- **Result card** — latest pull displayed with rarity border glow, Path and Element icons flanking the item, and element-colored text
 - **10-pull enforcement** — every 10-pull batch guarantees at least one 4★ or better
 - **Banner reset** — reset any banner to fresh state (with confirmation dialog)
+- **Internationalization** — English and Chinese (简体中文) support with runtime language switching; all UI labels, item names, paths, elements, and dialog text are localized
 - **Dark theme** — matches HSR's in-game aesthetic

+## Internationalization

+The simulator supports English and Chinese, switchable at any time via the language selector in the status bar.

+- **Runtime switching** — change language without restarting; all visible UI updates instantly
+- **Item name translation** — gacha results and history rows display translated names (e.g., "姬子" for "Himeko" in Chinese)
+- **Extensible** — adding a third language requires only data changes in `LanguageConfigs/TextMap.json`; no code edits needed
+- The user's language preference is persisted across sessions

+See [INTERNATIONALIZATION_LOCALIZATION.md](INTERNATIONALIZATION_LOCALIZATION.md) for the full design and architecture.

 ## Element Color Coding